 Why it’s Important?

 In the organization, salvage value is significant as it allows the companies to calculate the depreciation.
-For instance, Company A purchases machinery for $1 million and its useful life is ten years.
+For instance, Company A purchases machinery for $1 million, and its useful life is ten years.
 The company would expect some value for the machine after ten years, let’s say $10,000.
-So, the company would record a depreciation expense on $990,000 over ten years.
+So, the company would record a depreciation expense of $990,000 over ten years.

 As per the IRS (Internal Revenue Service), a company must estimate a “reasonable” salvage value.”
 The value primarily depends on the number of years that the company plans to use and the way the company uses the asset.

-On the other hand, accountants and income tax regulations usually do not to take salvage value in the consideration.
-Or, take the scrap value as zero.
+On the other hand, accountants and income tax regulations usually do not take salvage value into consideration.
+Or take the scrap value as zero.
 Therefore, they depreciate the total cost of the asset over the number of years for which the asset is in use in the business.

 Determining Salvage Value

 There are three ways of determining the dollar amount of salvage value.
 In the first, we need to estimate the number of years an asset will be usable.
 Then we look at the sale price of similar assets of the same age on the market currently.
 In case we find multiple values, we take an average.

 For example, Company A buys a machine for $20000 whose useful life is ten years.
 The price of similar machines of the same age (ten years) on the market is $3000, $2500, and $2800.
 In this case, the salvage value will be (($3000+$2500+$2900)/3) $2800.

 The second approach is using the formula.
 The basic formula of salvage value is – S = P (1-i)y